 The 9 Best Shoes to Wear With Jeans 2019

 The Palen Gadon Oxford by Skechers has plenty of versatility, especially when it comes to wearing it with different styles of clothes.

-Do you want a shoe you can wear for casual business outings without looking like your “dressing down?”
+Do you want a shoe you can wear for casual business outings without looking like you’re “dressing down?”
 A pair of Palen Gadon Oxfords will help you to attain that look.

-You can even wear them in a bit more formal settings with slacks and a button-down shirt.
-Thanks to their canvas upper, they also serve as an ideal summertime shoe thanks to their breathability.
+You even can wear them in a bit more formal setting with slacks and a button-down shirt.
+Thanks to their canvas upper, they also serve as an ideal summertime shoe, thanks to their breathability.
 And, last but not least, they look great with jeans.
 In short, they easily rank among the best casual shoes for men with jeans.

 The Palen Gadon falls under the “lifestyle” category of Skechers shoe designs (the other being “performance”) and features the sort of comfort customers have come to expect from a company that’s become a major player in the footwear industry.

 It has plenty of other features we like, including Oxford-style lacing that helps add to its already dapper appeal.
 A gel-infused memory sole adapts to your stride and offers increased stability and comfort that you won’t find in many other shoes.
 It also has a wider toe box than a lot of other casual shoes, which further enhances its comfort.

 Indeed, for many reviewers on Amazon, the Palen Gadon Oxford represents the “most comfortable shoe I’ve ever had.”

 - Looks good with casual and semi-formal clothing